Neural information processing and time-series prediction with only two dynamical memristors: Results and discussion

 The reliable operation of the above scheme is experimentally demonstrated in Figs.~\ref{fig5}(e-g) where the circuit is exposed to 10 independent input streams consisting of white noise and a constant negative offset.
 The latter now incorporates a portion of the default output through the global feedback loop.
 Every second input sequence also contains a Gaussian neural spike, as shown by the black traces in Fig.~\ref{fig5}(e).
 The resistance response of the Ta$_{2}$O$_{5}$ memristor is displayed in Fig.~\ref{fig5}(f) in red.
 During the input sequences lacking a neural signal $R_{\rm T}$ stays in the HRS and the corresponding $I_{\rm V}$ current output of the VO$_{2}$ module, shown in Fig.~\ref{fig5}(e), also remains at a constant low level.
 However, whenever a neural spike arrives at the input, $R_{\rm T}$ drops to the LRS, an output spike is triggered and the HRS of $R_{\rm T}$ is restored.
-A magnified view of an independent time series, exhibited in Figs.~\ref{fig5}(h-j), allows a better insight into the dynamics of the detection.
 The set transition of $R_{\rm T}$ (red) occurs instantaneously during the $\approx$5~ms rise time of the neural spike (black).
 The output spike (blue) is fired 13~ms later.
 This delay corresponds to the elongated rise time of the detector module's output at the firing module's input due to the low-pass filter implemented in their coupling.
-The output spike simultaneously appears with a negative sign at the input (black) through the feedback amplifier and facilitates the reset of the Ta$_{2}$O$_{5}$ memristor and, thus, the whole circuit within 1~ms.
+The output spike simultaneously appears with a negative polarity at the input (black) through the feedback amplifier and facilitates the reset of the Ta$_{2}$O$_{5}$ memristor and, thus, the whole circuit within 1~ms.

 Note, that the time constant of the low-pass filter exceeds not only the one of the random fluctuations but also the duration of the neural spikes.
 This grants that neither the noise nor the neural spikes can directly trigger the firing of the VO$_{2}$ circuit.
 The latter is only facilitated by the set transition of the Ta$_{2}$O$_{5}$ memristor, whose latching operation improves the reliability of the neuron circuit.
 Moreover, the filtering allows a longer `integration' of the input stream by the detector circuit, resulting in higher detection accuracy.
 The cut-off frequency of the coupling and, thus, the integration time of the detector circuit are instrumentally optimized to suit the specific input pattern.